Training Articles

 10 sets?
 20 sets?
 The answer depends on your training age.
 See what peer-reviewed research says about optimal weekly volume.

-Read articleBest Push Pull Legs Split for 2026 (Free Program)
+Read articleBest Push Pull Legs Split (Free 2026 Program)

-Read articleUpper Lower vs PPL: Which Split Builds More Muscle?
+Read articleUpper Lower vs PPL: Which Builds More Muscle?

 Read articleHow Long Should a Workout Be?
 The Optimal Training Duration

 Is your workout too long or too short?
-Here is exactly how long you should spend lifting — by workout type — and what happens when you go too far beyond the optimal range.
+Here is exactly how long to spend lifting by workout type and what happens beyond the optimal range.

 Read articleSigns You Are Overtraining: How to Know When to Back Off

-Overtraining is real — and it is often disguised as a plateau.
-Here are the 8 warning signs that you are training too hard, plus the exact steps to recover.
+Overtraining is real and often disguised as a plateau.
+Here are the 8 warning signs you are training too hard, plus the exact steps to recover.

 Read articleBest Workout Plan for Fat Loss: Why Strength Training Beats Cardio

 Cardio burns calories while you do it.
-Strength training burns calories while you sleep.
-Learn why the best fat loss workout plan prioritizes lifting weights.
+Strength training burns them while you sleep.
+Learn why the best fat loss plan prioritizes lifting weights.

 Read articleBody Recomposition: Lose Fat and Build Muscle Simultaneously